jaakkopasanen/AutoEq/README.md

                         optimization.
   --max_filters MAX_FILTERS
                         Maximum number of filters for parametric EQ.
-Multiple cumulative optimization runscan be done by giving multiple filter counts separated by "+".
-"5+5" would create10 filters where the first 5 are usable independently from the rest 5 and the last5 can only be used with the first 5.
-This allows to have muliple configurationsfor equalizers with different number of
+Multiple cumulative optimization runs can be done by giving multiple filter counts separated by "+".
+"5+5" would create 10 filters where the first 5 are usable independently from the rest 5 and the last 5 can only be used with the first 5.
+This allows to have muliple configurations for equalizers with different number of bands available.
-                        bands available.
 Not limited by default.
-  --fs FS               Sampling frequency for impulse response and paramteric
+  --fs FS               Sampling frequency for impulse response and parametric
-                        eq filters.Defaults to 44100.
+                        eq filters.
+Defaults to 44100.
   --bit_depth BIT_DEPTH
-                        Number of bits for every sample.
+                        Number of bits for every sample in impulse response.
                         Defaults to 16.
   --phase PHASE         Impulse response phase characteristic. "minimum",
                         "linear" or "both".
+Defaults to "minimum" --f_res F_RES         Frequency resolution for impulse responses.
+If this is 20 then impulse response frequency domain will be sampled every 20 Hz.
+Filter length for impulse responses will be fs/f_res.
+Defaults to 10.
-Defaults to "minimum" --bass_boost BASS_BOOST
+  --bass_boost BASS_BOOST
                         Target gain for sub-bass in dB.
 Has sigmoid slope down from 35 Hz to 280 Hz. "--bass_boost" is mutually